tmarcelle/invoicer/README.md

 Spent sometime searching for a simple free way to create/ generate an invoice and could not find anything that didn't require me to sign up or pay.

 ## How to use
 Pretty straightforward, download the invoicer.html file, open it in a web browser, or add it to your website.

+## Disclaimer
+This is in no way shape or form a commercial product, so use at your own risk.
+I take no responsibility for any incorrect data.

 ## FAQ
 1. Will there be updates to the file?